FaraC-scripts/Universal-Generator-Scenario-Publishing/README.md

 <img src=https://github.com/FaraC-scripts/Universal-Generator-Scenario-Publishing/blob/main/Images/Guide%20Images/Dynamic%20Opening%20Setting.JPG width=90% height=90% />

-___NOTE: Even if Dynamic Openings is enabled, AI Dungeon will have issues if there is no default opening at all.
-Make sure the normal opening field has some text in it.___
+___NOTE: Even if Dynamic Openings is enabled, AI Dungeon will have issues if the Opening plot component under the Setup tab has no text in it.
+Make sure to put some text there.___
 <!--
 <img src=https://github.com/FaraC-scripts/Universal-Generator-Scenario-Publishing/blob/main/Images/Stickers/With%20Toolbox%20Sticker.png width="200" />